IanHeywood/oxkat/setups/README.md

 # setups

 This is where 'setup' scripts live.
-These are Python scripts that generate bash files containing sequential calls to various radio astronomy packages, or other Python tools that form part of `oxkat`.
+These are `Python` scripts that generate bash files containing sequential calls to various radio astronomy packages, or other `Python` scripts that form part of `oxkat`.
 Executing the resulting script will run these calls in order or, if you are using a cluster, submit an interdependent batch of jobs to the queue.

 The computing infrastructure must be specified when a setup script is run, for example: